 #1 The project has to be right the first time

 With all its flaws, Waterfall is still the most time-tested method for software development.
 It is designed to provide maximum control and reduce uncertainty.
 For situations with clear requirements, regulatory compliance factors, and a strong possibility that failure will mean lots of very bad press, most enterprises will opt for Waterfall in the Agile versus Waterfall debate, just to stay on the safe side.
 Mark Yarbro, performance test manager at a major financial institution, put it plainly.
 “When we screw up, it is front page news.
 It’s got to be right the first time.”
-Agile may get things done fast, but there’s still a risk of missing the mark.
+Scrum and Agile may get things done fast, but there’s still a risk of missing the mark.
 “You’ve got to be doing the right thing, not just doing the wrong things faster.”
 Cyclic waterfall is often used where speed and control need to be balanced.

 #2 Timing and coordination are essential

 Mark deals with the issue of synchronizing multiple teams on a daily basis.
 “We have twelve hundred applications.
 We release many of them on a ninety day cycle.
 The way it works is we get everyone together so they are working in lock step.
 It’s very difficult to release one product when it doesn’t line up with the others.
 We are doing performance testing on thirty different apps to get them all ready at the same time.”
 It’s not just the apps, but the platforms and the entire ecosystem that must be upgraded simultaneously.
-That’s not something that Agile is good at doing, and one reason why Agile is so difficult to scale.
+That’s not something that Agile is good at doing, and one reason why being Agile is so difficult to scale.
 “Agile is a great way to get things done if you don’t know what you need, if the customer is not being clear.
 But it’s much more difficult to get everyone lined up and releasing at the same time.”

 #3 Fulfilling the scope is the point of the project